Skip to content

 Release Checklist

 The release workflow (.github/workflows/release.yml) builds multi-platform images and pushes them to GHCR.
-It runs automatically on pushes to main (producing dev and sha-<short> tags) and on version tags (producing semver tags).
+It runs automatically on pushes to main (producing dev and sha-<commit> tags) and on version tags (producing semver tags).
 It can also be triggered manually via workflow_dispatch.

 Image tagging: